otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ### 2.4 Update the Institution Router

 Update `routes/institution.js` to use the validation middleware.
-The validation middleware must come **before** the controller function.
+Validation middleware must come **before** the controller function:

 ```javascript
 import express from "express";